UncleCShark/Cmaketopia/Docs/ProjectOrganization.md

 # Project Organization

 In this part of the tutorial we'll develop a project SophisticatedMath.
 We will do it in a three-person team.
 Each member of the team will use a different type of IDE, Visual Studio, Vs Code, QT Creator respectably.
 We'll be utilize IDE only for writing code.
 We'll compile source code outside of the IDE manually.
-Our task will be to create two executable and two libraries, one static and one dynamic.
+Our task will be to create two executable and two libraries (static and dynamic ones).
 We will consider how to organize the work of our team, so that local settings of one person's programming environment do not have a destructive impact on the work of other team members.
 The structure of our projects should be easy to read and follow the same pattern.

 ## GitHub Repository

 We are Cmaketopians thus we leverage a GitHub version control repository to backup and share our ideas.
 Our repositories should have the appropriate structure of directories and files based on convention.
 The similar structure help us reading easily other projects.
-In general our repository contains source code, data and documentation of projects, as well as a license, a readme and .gitignore files.
+In general our repository contains source code, data and documentation of projects, as well as LICENSE, README.md and .gitignore files.

 ```txt
 GitHub Repository